htjb/htjb.github.io/index.md

 ---

 I am a second year PhD student in Physics at Cavendish Astrophysics, University of Cambridge.
-I work on data analysis techniques for Global 21-cm cosmology as part of the
+I work on data analysis techniques for global 21-cm cosmology as part of the
 [Cm-Wave Experimental Radio Cosmology](https://cavendishcmwavecosmology.weebly.com/) group at Cambridge and as part of the [REACH (Radio Experiment for the Analysis of Cosmic Hydrogen)]('https://www.astro.phy.cam.ac.uk/research/research-projects/reach/reach')